sstevens2/recipes/index.md

 	- Make a paste of the garlic (I like to grate with the zester)
 	- Core the cauliflower and cut into florets

 2. Toss the cauliflower in ~ 1-2 tablespoons olive oil, salt, pepper, and the garlic paste.
 Then roast in the oven on a pan for 20 min (don't remember the temp), flipping halfway through.
-Once the cauliflower is cooled cut it into smaller pieces for the salad.
+Once the cauliflower has cooled cut it into smaller pieces for the salad.

 3. While the cauliflower roasts, cook the couscous according to the instructions on the package.
 Mine recommended adding in stock to the water so I added veggie stock.

 4. While the couscous and cauliflower cook, cook the kale on the stove with oil until it breaks down a little.
 I like mine to be still a bit firm.

 5. Assemble the salad.
 Mix the couscous, caulflower, kale, bell peppers, and cherry tomatoes together.
 Dress with dressing of choice.
 If not serving right away, you may want to store it in the fridge without dressing and cherry tomatoes.